seyamsadlil/hello-world/README.md

 # hello-world
-This repository is created for testing perpous.
+This repository is created for testing purposes.